internxt/drive-server-wip/README.md

 #### Defining Domain

-Domain is an "entity" agnostic with all properties and business logic including global functionality to this domain.
-Domain ignores persistence layer, so, in domain never implement persistence, like SQL, Redis or other.
+Domain is an agnostic "entity" with the properties and the business logic, including global functionality to this domain.
+The domain <strong> does not persist the information </strong>, just changes the entity according to the situation.

-Example of Domain
+Example of the File domain
 ```
 # file.domain.ts

-export class File implements FileAttributes{
+export class File implements FileAttributes {
   fileId: number;
   deleted: boolean;
   deletedAt: boolean;